VGFletcher/NS_Reproducible_Result/README.md

 6) Run the `run.sh` script to run the pymatnest code.
 This will take around 6-7 hours so take a break.
 If at any point the run is interrupted once it has started running, you can just re-run the `run.sh` script and the calculation will pick up where it left off.

-7) Run the `analysis.sh` script to get the heat capacity curve data.
-This will take a few minutes.
+7) Run the `analysis.sh` script to get the heat capacity curve data from the nested sampling `.energies` file.
+From this the peak location and width will be picked to identify the transition point and give a measure of the uncertainty.

-8) Finally, to plot the heat capacity curve, and output the peak location and full width half maximum, run the `generate_graph.py` script as `python3 generate_graph.py`.

-You should have a heat capcity curve saved and the peak location and width is printed to the terminal.
-It should be around 912.0 K ± 233.3 K. You can see this result in figure 1 of the paper.
-Nested sampling is a stochastic process so there may be some slight difference in these values.
+You should have a heat capcity curve `.png` saved and the peak location and width is printed to the terminal.
+It should be around 912.0 K ± 233.3 K. You can see this result in the left plot of figure 1 in the paper.
+Nested sampling is a stochastic process so there may be some slight difference (10s of K) in these values.